amandeepmittal/amanhimself.dev/content/posts/safe-area-context-in-react-native-apps.md

 ![ss2](https://i.imgur.com/RY1tEfz.png)

-## Using SafeAreaView component from React Native
+## How to Use the SafeAreaView component from React Native

 One approach is to use [SafeAreaView component](https://reactnative.dev/docs/safeareaview) available in React Native.